 There is leverage on both sides of the table, which a skilled attorney can help use as part of debt settlement negotiations.
 From the creditor side, the creditor has a variety of methods post-judgment for collecting the judgment debt, including garnishing wages, securing a lien against the debtor’s home, and seizing funds in bank accounts.

-The debtor, on the hand, can file for bankruptcy, which generally means that it will be a long time before the creditor sees any money if the federal bankruptcy court does not discharge the debt entirely.
+The debtor, on the hand, can file for bankruptcy in Houston, which generally means that it will be a long time before the creditor sees any money if the federal bankruptcy court does not discharge the debt entirely.